Image

 What Are Some Possible Outcomes of a Juvenile Accused of a Crime in Montgomery County or Elsewhere Throughout Missouri?

-The potential resolutions for a juvenile facing criminal accusations depend on factors like the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
+The potential resolutions for a juvenile facing criminal accusations depend on factors such as the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
 These possible outcomes underscore the importance of having a dedicated Montgomery County, MO juvenile defense lawyer by your side, tirelessly advocating for your rights and future.

 Diversion Programs

 This is a common outcome for juvenile offenders in Montgomery County and throughout Missouri.
 Probation could involve regular check-ins with a probation officer, adherence to specific conditions, and participation in rehabilitation programs.
-Our skilled Montgomery County, MO legal staff is proficient in championing reasonable probation conditions, offering valuable guidance and assistance throughout the probationary period.
+Our skilled Montgomery County, MO legal team is proficient in championing reasonable probation conditions, offering valuable guidance and assistance throughout the probationary period.

 Restitution